Built for agencies and SMEs alike. Twelve product surfaces, no add-ons — from per-product fit scoring to a rapport-building agent.

 Build a sequence as a chain of steps — view profile, connect, message 1, wait 3 days, message 2, escalate to InMail.
 Branch on accepted, no-reply, or replied.
 Conditional waits respect your campaign's send window down to the timezone.

-LinkedIn caps you at 25 connection requests per account per day.
-That cap is the most expensive resource in the system — and it’s scarce.
+A LinkedIn account gets 24–30 connection requests a day, and no more than 120–200 in a week.
+That weekly wall is the most expensive resource in the system — and it’s scarce.
 Most tools work the queue first-in-first-out.
 LinkedReach sorts by fit score, so the highest-potential leads enter the funnel first and the long tail waits.

 Pre-flight a minimum-fit threshold and only your best-scoring prospects ever get queued.
 Faster results, fewer wasted slots, and a campaign that compounds because the strongest signals come back first — sharpening the model for everything downstream.